Who can make decisions about children?

 • Fathers who do not have Parental Responsibilities and Rights can get them by signing a Parental Responsibilities and Rights Agreement.
 The mother must agree to this and both parents must sign this document.
 If the mother refuses to sign the document, fathers can go to court and ask for an order giving them Parental Responsibilities and Rights.
 They can do this even if the child doesn’t live with them.
 The court will decide what rights, if any, the father will be awarded.

-Who is a child?
+Who is considered to be a child?

 Who is considered to be a child depends on the situation.

-Under the United Nations Convention on the Rights of the Child children of all ages have a right to be asked what they think, express an opinion and have that opinion listened to.
-Adults acting on behalf of children do not have to act on the wishes of children but could do so depending on the ability of the child to decide for themselves.
+Under the United Nations Convention on the Rights of the Child, children of all ages have a right to be asked what they think, express an opinion and have that opinion listened to.
+Adults acting on behalf of children do not have to act on the wishes of children, but could do so depending on the ability of the child to decide for themselves.

 For further information and questions about legal issues regarding children in Scotland visit: The Scottish Child Law Centre